Bismarck Memorial (Berlin)

-The statue, along with the famous Berlin victory column, were once located in front of the Reichstag building before they were moved in 1938 by Adolf Hitler in his project to recast Berlin as Welthauptstadt Germania.
+The statue, along with the famous Berlin victory column, were once located on the Königsplatz in front of the Reichstag building before they were moved in 1938 by Adolf Hitler in his project to recast Berlin as Welthauptstadt Germania.
 The statue weathered a marked amount of shrapnel damage during World War II, but has survived largely intact to the present day.
 In fact, the move probably saved the monument from total destruction, as the old garden in front of the Reichstag was obliterated in the war.